mg126e/Project_Backend/design/api-specification.md

 ```

 **Notes:**
+- Requires at least 2 users
-- Authenticated user becomes userA, userB is the partner
+- Authenticated user must be included in the users array
+- Frontend typically uses 2 users, but the backend supports any number of users for modularity

 ---